copenlu/academic-kickstart/content/news/2025_9_phd/index.md

 Would you like to join our lab as a PhD student in 2026?
 We have several openings.
 Read more about reasons to join CopeNLU <a href="/post/why-ucph/">here</a>.

 ## Start in Spring 2026
+We have **two fully funded 3-year PhD fellowships** available for a start in Spring 2026:

+**Position 1: Explainable Natural Language Understanding**

 A fully funded 3-year PhD fellowship on **explainable natural language understanding** for a start in **Spring 2026** is available as part of the <a href="https://erc.europa.eu/news/erc-2021-starting-grants-results">ExplainYourself project</a> on Explainable and Robust Automatic Fact Checking.
 The position requires candidates to have completed a Master's degree by the start date.
 The successful candidate will be supervised by <a href="http://isabelleaugenstein.github.io/">Isabelle Augenstein</a> and co-supervised by <a href="https://apepa.github.io/">Pepa Atanasova</a>.
 Read more about the position and apply <a href="https://candidate.hr-manager.net/ApplicationInit.aspx/?cid=1307&departmentId=18970&ProjectId=164789&MediaId=5&SkipAdvertisement=false">here</a> by **31 October 2025**.